 Where is Oslo?

 Oslo is located in the South-Eastern part of Norway, on the shore, and rather close to the border with Sweden.
-If you are unsure about where Norway itself is, let me paint you a quick picture.
-It is that long, northernmost country in Europe whose largest part of the border is actually on the coast of the Atlantic ocean.
-If travelling to Oslo weather is not fret for you, then you might as well consider travelling beyond the Arctic circle to enjoy the most wonderful winter sights and the beautiful Northern Lights.
+If you are unsure about where Norway is, let me paint you a quick picture.
+It is that long, northernmost country in Europe whose largest part of the border is actually on the coast of the Atlantic Ocean.
+If travelling to Oslo weather is not fret for you, then you might as well consider travelling beyond the Arctic Circle to enjoy the most wonderful winter sights and the beautiful northern lights.

 What is the best time to travel to Norway?

 On this question, you will have to figure out what’s best for yourself, but surely I can tell what most people consider the best time to travel to Norway.
 It is the deep, deep winter for people who are looking to experience real snow and coldness, but mid-summer for hiking/climbing enthusiasts.
 If you travel to Norway for finding the most prominent instagrammable places in Oslo, then my judgment would rather be - go in the summertime.
 Because of short days and cloudy skies, you might get poor light conditions for making your pictures!
 Let’s start?

 1. The most Instagrammable cityscape in Ekeberg Park